2018 Kagame Interclub Cup

-The 2018 Kagame Interclub Cup is the 41st edition of the Kagame Interclub Cup, a football competition for clubs in East and Central Africa, which is organised by CECAFA.
+The 2018 Kagame Interclub Cup was the 41st edition of the Kagame Interclub Cup, a football competition for clubs in East and Central Africa, which is organised by CECAFA.
 It took place in Tanzania from 29 June to 13 July 2018.

 All times shown are in East Africa Time (UTC+3).

 Participants

 The following 12 clubs took part in the competition: